Farrokhroo Parsa: Member of Parliament, and Minister of Education

-In 1963, Parsa was elected to parliament (the Majles), and began petitioning Mohammad Reza Pahlavi for suffrage for Iran's women.
+In 1963, Parsa was elected to Iran's parliament (the Majles; a position she held until 1968), and began petitioning Mohammad Reza Pahlavi for suffrage for women in Iran.
 She was also a driving force for legislation that amended the existing laws concerning women and family.
-In 1965 Pārsā was appointed Deputy Minister of Education and on 27 August 1968 she became Minister of Education in the cabinet of the Amir-Abbas Hoveyda.
+In 1965 Parsa was appointed Deputy Minister of Education and on 27 August 1968 she became Minister of Education in the cabinet of Amir-Abbas Hoveyda.
 It was the first time in the history of Iran that a woman occupied a cabinet position.